Overstaying Australian Visa Expiry Date, What Are Your Options Now?

 Depending on the visa you have overstayed will determine the category of bridging visa you need:

-- If you have overstayed a Visitor Visa – it might be that you are applying for a student visa or a partner visa which is in process but you have overstayed your Visitor visa than it is possible to get a bridging visa in the meantime;
+- If you have overstayed a Visitor Visa – it might be that you are applying for a student visa or a partner visa which is in the process but you have overstayed your Visitor visa then it is possible to get a bridging visa in the meantime;

 - If you have overstayed a Student Visa – if you are still within the grace period you can try to apply for a further student visa or a graduate visa.